gabflag/annotations/README.md

 # annotations

-Repository in order to record information relevant to networks, operating systems and other things relevant to the technological scenario.
+Repository in order to record information relevant to networks, operating systems and other interesants things to the technological scenario.